 How Much Dark Chocolate Should You Eat

-Dark chocolate health benefits are much greater than milk chocolate, however, it is important not to consume too much at once, which will negate the benefits.
+The health benefits of eating dark chocolate are much greater than milk chocolate, however, it is important not to consume too much at once as it will negate the added benefits.
 With dark chocolate, you’re not only limiting unnecessary sugar intake, but you’re increasing your consumption of stearic acid, a saturated fat that appears to have a neutral effect on blood cholesterol.

 All in all, we recommend limiting portions of dark chocolate to ~1 ounce daily or a few times a week, which adds up to ~150 calories in total.
 Everything in moderation, right?